westphsea/facebook-anti-doomscroll/README.md

 ![](./images/Step8.png)

-8. Paste the following script at the Console's text area at the bottom of the window:
+8. Paste the following script at the Console's text area at the bottom of the console window:

 ```
 // Get a list of elements that match selectors, i.e. "Toggle to follow" buttons.